Bachelor’s Degree in Criminal Justice

 Much of this information is available on your state website regarding criminal justice continuing education or at your regional training facility.

-If you decide to pursue a master’s degree in the field of Criminal Justice, you may be able to command even higher salary potential than if you have the bachelor’s degree alone.
+If you decide to pursue a master’s degree in the field of Criminal Justice, you may be able to command an even higher salary potential than if you have the bachelor’s degree alone.
 Graduates in the field of Criminal Justice on the master’s level can make over $60,000 per year, depending on the position you hold.
 Possible job outcomes might include teaching in community college as a Law Enforcement training officer, serving as a commander of a central crime unit, or any other position that involves a higher level of training and education.

 Career and Salary Outlook